daac-tools/vaporetto/vaporetto/README.md

 ## Notes for distributed models

-The distributed models are compressed in zstd format.
+The distributed models are compressed in the zstd format.
 If you want to load these compressed models, you must decompress them outside of the API.

 ```rust